ParahDime/ParahDime/README.md

 Here are some ideas to get you started: -->
   Who am i?

+  I'm Dec, a 20 something year old working on my coding career.
+I have a computer science degree

+  My technical focus is around data and language expertise, giving me a broad use of code and using it to its full potential.

+  Due to my background being extremely hands on, it allows me to have skills other developers wish they had (such as my glossy beard😉).

 🔭 What am i working on?

   Currently I'm working on my portfolio and expanding my understanding of other programming languages, fun i know.